ZR3D/zonohedron-blender-add-on/README.md

 Blender add-on for the easy creation of zonohedrons

 Installation Instructions
-1 Copy this file to your Blender 3D Add-ons folder
+1 Copy the zonohedron_blender_addon.py to your Blender 3D Add-ons folder
 2 Go to File->User Preferences
 3 Click on the Add-ons Tab
 4 Under category 'Mesh' select 'Mesh: Add Zonohedron' & click the checkbox